This post probably contains affiliate links. The full disclosure policy is pretty boring, but you can see it here

 Musical instruments are so great for kids.
 They’re a way to let extra energy out, be creative, and develop the natural musical talent that every — yes, every — toddler has.
 And toys drums are particularly great because they’re so easy and fun to play.
 Drumming can literally even be used as therapy.

-Today there are tons of more elaborate drums out there for toddlers and preschoolers.
+Today there are tons of more elaborate drums out there for toddlers (which I am loosely defining here as about 1 to 3 years old).
 I decided to give a few of them a look-see and let you know what I thought of them.

 This drum has three different learning modes.
 In Alphabet Mode, it displays a letter of the alphabet which saying it out loud.
 In Music Mode, it plays music and lights up in rhythm.
 In Dancing Mode, it suggests movements (like “Clap Your Hands”) both vocally and with pictures.